Yunxiang-Li/Cpp_Primer/Chapter 5. Statements/Chapter 5. Statements.md

 [5.3 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%205.%20Statements/Codes/5.3%20Solution.cpp)

+This rewrite diminishes the readability of the code since `,` operator always guarantees the order and discards the left result but we do not care about this feature in this example which is redundant.

 ## Exercise 4.4

 **Parenthesize the following expression to show how it is evaluated.
 Test your answer by compiling the expression (without parentheses) and printing its result.**